Almost four years after the onset of the COVID-19 pandemic, home and hybrid working are here to stay.

 Any employee monitoring of this type would need to be included in any existing privacy notice and explicitly drawn to employee's attention.
 Only highly exceptional circumstances justify covert monitoring.

-Monitoring employees working from home means there is a greater risk of inadvertently processing special category personal data about them.
+Monitoring employees working from home means there is a greater risk of inadvertently breaching data protection by processing special category personal data about them.
 Special category personal data includes information about:

 - racial or ethnic origin;